 I thought it would be a good idea to explain some photography tips and hints using a few of my previous commissions as examples.
 It will hopefully cover the main points well if you are taking / choosing photos for a portrait.
 Taking photos using a good camera, having some high value treats and a helping hand from a friend can make all the difference.
 Read below about taking photos of dogs, horses and cats.
 Of course many of my clients don’t have the luxury of taking photos of their pets if they have passed away.
 This page of information will give you a general idea of the kind of photos I need, however if you are in any doubt, email me everything you have and I will be able to go through them with you.

-The client emailed me photos of their beautiful French Bulldogs Junji and Daisy.
-Most of them were taken with a Sony digital camera, one was taken using a mobile which you can see below left.
-Some of the older phones are too small in resolution to work with, however the more modern phones and tablets can work well as long as you adhere to a few rules.
-The lenses aren’t as good as a digital camera lenses so you need to make sure you take photos outside in daylight, get close to your subject and be on their level.
+My client emailed me photos of their beautiful French Bulldogs Junji and Daisy.
+Most of the photos were taken using a Sony digital camera, however one was taken using a mobile phone which you can see below left.
+Some of the older phones are sadly too small in resolution to work with, however the more modern phones and tablets can work well - as long as you adhere to a few rules.
+Lenses aren’t as good as a digital camera lenses (although being improved with each new version) so you need to make sure you take photos outside in daylight, get close to your subject and be on their level.
 You can see the Sony digital camera photo below right is perfect and will make a lovely portrait!

 Mobile vs Digital Cameras